AdotDdot/sproxy/README.md

     python sproxy-setup.py [certserial]

-In order to allow https interception, you will need to register Sproxy as a trusted certificate authority in your browser.
+In order to allow https interception, you will need to register Sproxy as a trusted certificate authority in your browser: to do so, import as authority the file sproxy.pem, which you can find in the directory sproxy_files after running the setup script.

 Example usage
 =============